theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Use it mainly to connect with a certain group of people (e.g. tech enthusiasts, programmers and such) and to share and discuss technical topics, tools and ideas.

+### Tools and mindset

+**It's not only about the tools**.

+To be more privacy-aware on the internet **I needed change some of my habits**.

+Browsing sessions in incognito mode to avoid cookies leekage.

+Reduce the number of extensions on the browser.

+Logging out of important and sensitive web services.

+The list goes on.

 ---

 Below you can find some topics I feel sensitive about, and for which I found some more privacy-aware and ethical alternatives.